priamus-lab/LCWB/README.md

 Particularly, from AudioSet, we retrieved:
 - The structure of the .csv files as discussed above.
-- Data contained in GE_data.csv (which is a minimal portion of data made available by AudioSet) as well as the related 19 classes (in GE_labels.csv) which we selected among the about 527 classes included in the AudioSet ontology.
+- Data contained in GE_data.csv (which is a minimal portion of data made available by AudioSet) as well as the related 19 classes (in GE_labels.csv) which we selected among the about 527 classes included in the [AudioSet ontology](https://research.google.com/audioset/ontology/index.html).

 Data contained in XX_data.csv files other than GE_data.csv have been retrieved by manually analysing several YouTube videos.
 Then, the related XX_labels.csv files have been created consequently.

-More about downloading the AudioSet dataset can be found at https://research.google.com/audioset/download.html.
+More about downloading the AudioSet dataset can be found [here](https://research.google.com/audioset/download.html).

 ## Future Release